 - Canon Prime 14 mm f/2.8L II USM (EF)

 PlaniPresse decided to use a Fujinon accessory to have a standard control over B4 (12pin) on all lenses to use only a single cable : CY-CBL-B4-6P

 It makes the wiring and setup easier, but both solutions works.

 Here we describe how to configure RIO for the camera 1, but this is the same setup for all the other cameras.

 Configure the group control (REMI)

-In each RIO, setup the REMI tags, this will allows any RCP in the same group to import/control the camera configured in the RIO.
+In each RIO, set up the REMI tags, this will allow any RCP in the same group to import/control the camera configured in the RIO.